-We, on behalf of the Board of Directors, are soliciting proxies in connection with this Annual Meeting.
+We, on behalf of the Board of Directors, are soliciting proxies in connection with the election of Common Stock Directors at this Annual Meeting.
 We will pay for the cost of preparing, assembling, printing, mailing, and distributing these proxy materials.
 You will need to obtain your own Internet access if you choose to vote over the Internet.
-The solicitation of proxies or votes may be by our directors, officers, and employees, who do not receive any additional compensation for these solicitation activities.
+The solicitation of proxies or votes may be made by our directors, officers, and employees, who do not receive any additional compensation for these solicitation activities.
 We have retained Morrow & Co., Inc. to assist us in the distribution of proxy materials and the solicitation of votes.
 We will pay Morrow & Co., Inc. a fee of approximately \$3,000, plus out-of-pocket expenses.
 We will also reimburse brokerage houses and other custodians, nominees, and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to beneficial owners of stock.